Table of Contents

 In both the Old and New Testaments, people receive God’s free gift of salvation by faith which is the only requirement for salvation, “The one who believes has eternal life” (John 6:47; 5:24).
 God did all the work and it is up to man to accept it.
 It is grace on God’s part and faith on man’s part that would bring the transformation of character.
 Faith accepts God’s free gift of salvation and entrusts God to bring about the fruits of the Spirit in the life of the believer (Philippians 2:13).

 The apostle Paul quotes the Old Testament in Habakkuk 2:4, when he writes, “The just shall live by faith” (Romans 1:17).
 And throughout the epistle, he repeatedly refers to the Old Testament for affirmation of his teaching that righteousness is by faith (Romans 4; 10:6, 11).
-The main point of the ceremonial law was to teach that a man could be justified, not by obedience to the moral law, but by faith in the coming Redeemer.
-Obedience is simply the fruit of faith.
+The main point of the ceremonial law was to teach that a man could be justified, not by surface obedience to the rituals, but by faith in the coming Redeemer.
+Obedience to God’s moral law is simply the fruit of faith.

 Of himself man cannot bring forth good works (John 15:51).
 It is necessary for him to be spiritually re-created in Christ before he can produce the good works that God purposes.
 The Lord gives man a new nature through the daily study of Scriptures and prayer which changes the will, affections, and life of the believer (Matthew 5:14–16).